jprochazk/hebi/crates/diag/README.md

 # Diag

-This crate implements error reporting for Mu.
+This crate implements error reporting for Hebi.
 In simple terms, it turns `code + span + message` into a nicely formatted error message:

 ```
 error: mismatched type